mmistakes/minimal-mistakes/README.md

 Variables you want to update are: site name, description, url, owner info, and your Google Anayltics tracking id and webmaster tool verifications.
 Most of these variables are used in the .html files found in *_includes* if you need to add or remove anything.

+### _includes

+For the most part you can leave these as is since the author/owner details are pulled from `_config.yml`.
+That said you'll probably want to customize the page links `navigation.html` and copyright stuff in `footer.html` to your liking.

 ### Adding Posts and Pages

 There are two main content layouts: *post.html* (for posts) and *page.html* (for pages).
 Both have large **feature images** that span the full-width of the screen, and both are meant for text heavy blog posts (or articles).